microsoft/playwright/docs/showcase.md

 * [test-real-styles](https://github.com/Xiphe/test-real-styles): Utility to test real styling of virtual DOM elements in a browser
 * [Testim Playground](https://www.testim.io/playground/): Record Playwright UI tests as code
 * [Try Playwright](https://try.playwright.tech/): Interactive playground for Playwright to run examples directly from your browser
-* [Applitools](https://applitools.com/tutorials/playwright.html): Add visual validation to functional tests
+* [Applitools](https://applitools.com): Add AI-powered visual assertions and run your Playwright tests on all browser, device, and viewport combinations in parallel, without requiring any setup.

 ## Frameworks